computingfoundation/android-client-server-application-development/README.md

 # Release

-This project is unreleased and needs to be finalized.
-In order for me to finalize it, I need funding.
-To read more and donate, please go to [www.fundly.com/cf-enterprise-client-server-android-applications](https://fundly.com/cf-enterprise-client-server-android-applications).
+This project is still unreleased as it still needs to be finalized.

 Some source code files from the backend and commons library components and the databases are provided.
-Please note that many of them have changed.

 Thank you.